Cybersecurity malware security program Data secure

 #1: A Well-devised Cybersecurity Strategy

 Good cybersecurity governance can’t happen without a clearly defined risk management strategy with well-set goals and policies.
-Before an effective strategy can be put in place, the organization must understand the cybersecurity risks that are most likely to affect business operations and why.
+Before implementing an effective strategy, the organization must understand the cybersecurity risks most likely to affect business operations and why.

-Once this step is complete, you can identify the main needs and objectives that must be included in the strategy.
+Once you complete this step, identify the main needs and objectives to include in the strategy.
 This leads to correctly identifying the resources needed and the key performance indicators.

 #2: Creating Standardized Processes